 Clutter leads to misplaced items and chaos, but did you also know that it can cost you money?
 When you can’t keep track of bills, cash, or important notices because your home is messy, it could come back to haunt you in a number of ways.
-Get organized, and you can avoid fines, late fees, and losing out on financial gains.
+Get organized, and you can avoid fines, late fees, and money is forgotten.

 Here are 8 ways that getting organized can save you money–you just may be motivated to clean up your act.

 1. Avoid unnecessary fees

 Disorganization results in misplaced bills, receipts and appointment cards.
 When you forget or can’t find items like your electricity bill or a restaurant check, the likelihood you’ll forget to pay a bill or record charges is high and can lead to late fees, overdraft and over-limit fines and unnecessary service charges.
 Many professionals will charge you a no-show fee if you miss an appointment.
 Even worse, your credit rating can be negatively affected if you fail to pay certain bills or miss a summons.

 Recognize this scenario or something similar?
 You’re throwing a surprise party for your best friend, whose favorite color is blue.
 As you search your linen closet in vain, you’re positive that you had just the right tablecloth.
 After a frustrating wasted hour of your time, you head to the store to buy another tablecloth.
 A few weeks later, you find the original tablecloth you’d been seeking.

 Buy enough duplicates throughout the course of a year, and you unnecessarily waste a great deal of money.

 Knowing that you already have two cardigans of nearly the same color or three baking pans of the same size gives you a good idea of how much you actually own.
 This knowledge may be just what you need to avoid making unplanned purchases.
 The thought of stuffing yet another sweater into your closet—even if it’s adorable—is a great deterrent.

 4. No storage fees